Slotkin's Senate run may complicate Dems bid to retake House

 LANSING, Mich.
 (AP) — When U.S. Rep. Elissa Slotkin announced plans to run for a critical Senate seat in Michigan, many Democrats were pleased.

 The three-term Lansing-area congresswoman was among the stars of last year’s midterm election, handily winning one of the nation’s most expensive contests.
-Her victory has largely dissuaded other prominent Democrats from challenging her for the Senate nomination and so far, no high-profile Republican has stepped forward.
+The magnitude of her victory in what was expected to be a narrow contest has largely dissuaded other prominent Democrats from challenging her for the Senate nomination and so far, no high-profile Republican has stepped forward.

-It’s reassured Democrats that in a year when they are defending twice as many seats as Republicans are, their standing in Michigan may be safe.

 “It is sort of a blessing and a curse,” said Michigan Democratic strategist Amy Chapman, who was Barack Obama’s state director during his first presidential campaign in 2008.
 “Senate Democrats have gotten a good candidate but the curse is, obviously, what do you do about the House district?”